hci-a-if-its-2019/assignment-0-EDewangga/readme.md

 at frist we could see the aplication is good the arrangement is tidy and its easy for user to install it.

 <br> ![Windows](asset/windows_store.png) <br>
-But when im already install the aplication i found some button missing :tw-1f631: :tw-1f631:
+But when im already install the aplication i found some button missing

-Yeaah its delete button , im already search it for a while then end up by searching at google about how to delete the application . then i find out that there are no delete button we must open app and feature on windows to delete it
+Yeaah its delete button :sob: , im already search it for a while then end up by searching at google about how to delete the application . then i find out that there are no delete button we must open app and feature on windows to delete it

 **solution**
 1. add some delete button like googleplay has